netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Policy-Driven Routing and Routing Constraints

-Some applications or deployments may wish to avoid routing traffic through certain ASes or jurisdictions, e.g. to reduce exposure to surveillance, or enforce routing policies.
+Some applications or deployments may wish to avoid routing traffic through certain ASes, e.g. to ensure path diversity or to enforce routing policies.
 SCION enables this by making path selection explicit and verifiable.

 ## Anonymity and Traffic Obfuscation